 Welcome, VMD Class of 2029!

-Penn Vet’s newest cadre of veterinarians-to-be began classes this week, all breaking in with “Foundational Toolkit,” a course meant to provide some of the fundamentals of what is to come.
-That includes some of the challenges ahead for a class with many interests and ambitions.
+Penn Vet’s newest cadre of veterinarians-to-be began classes this week, all starting with the “Foundational Toolkit,” a course meant to provide some of the fundamentals of what is to come.
+That includes some of the learning opportunities that lie ahead for a class with many interests and ambitions.

-A select group, these 135 students came from a hefty pool of 1,653 applicants.
-About 80% hail from out of state, and a little over three-quarters of them are female.
+A group of 135 students came from a hefty pool of 1,653 applicants.
+About 80% hail from outside of Pennsylvania, and a little over three-quarters of them are female.
 They are young; the average age of this new class is about 22.
 They are also very bright.
 Their average GPA is nearly 3.8.

 Dean Andrew Hoffman, in a welcome address during last week’s Orientation Week festivities, told the new students they had come to Penn Vet and the veterinary profession at an interesting, promising time.